MaterializeInc/materialize/doc/user/content/demos/business-intelligence.md

     SELECT * FROM query07;
     ```

-    This query can take a few minutes to begin producing answers.
-Before answers
+    It can take a few minutes to begin producing answers.
+Running
-    are produced, you will see the following error:

-    ```sql
-    SELECT * FROM query07;
-    ```
-    ```nofmt
-    At least one input has no complete timestamps yet: { .. }
-    ```

-    If you receive an empty set of results, either wait or disconnect from `mzcli`
+    the query while it is initializing will produce an empty set of
-    and relaunch it.
-Just like the prior reads from the materialized view, you
+    results.

+    Once initialized, re-running the query should show updated values in
-    should see these results update, and the response times should be quick!
+    the `revenue` column and the response times should be quick!

 ### Set up Metabase